danforthcenter/plantcv/docs/vis_tutorial.md

 ![Screenshot](img/tutorial_images/vis/06_binary_threshold160.jpg)

-Join the binary images from Figure 4 and Figure 5 with the logical or function (more info on the logical or function see [here](logical_or.md)).
+Join the binary images from Figure 4 and Figure 5 with the [logical or](logical_or.md) function.

 ```python

     # Join the thresholded saturation and blue-yellow images
     bs = pcv.logical_or(s_mblur, b_cnt)
 ```